William Johansen

 William L. Johansen (February 24, 1905 – September 5, 1941), also known under the alias Harry W. Gordon, was a Danish-American serial killer who murdered three women, including his first wife, in New York and California between 1933 and 1940.
-He was arrested soon after his final murder, and executed by gas chamber at the San Quentin State Prison the following year.
+He was arrested soon after his final murder, and executed by gas chamber at San Quentin State Prison the following year.

 Personal life

 On February 24, 1905, Johansen was born in Denmark and moved to Beverly, Massachusetts, at an early age.
 After finishing eighth grade, he briefly served in the Army.
 As an adult, he moved to New York City and worked various jobs at theaters and restaurants, the latter he received three years' probation for embezzling from.
 He once worked in a hospital morgue, where he began having urges about cutting people.
 His urges intensified when he drank whiskey, and he often slept with corpses there.
 Johansen later married a woman named Florence, and they had two children together.
 However, the marriage deteriorated, and the couple separated.